sdil/personal-blog/content/learning/index.md

 ## 2021

-I quit my job at Onapp KL
+I quit my job at Onapp KL after ~4 years working

 - Learn B-tree and B\* tree data structure, database indexing and optimization, database transaction and isolation levels
 - Learn Ruby on Rails and its design patterns (Presenter, Service, Concern) for my new day job